Joi/joi.github.io/_recipes/Chicken-with-40-Cloves-of-Garlic.md

 ---
-layout: recipe
-title: Chicken with 40 Cloves of Garlic
+title: "Chicken with 40 Cloves of Garlic"
-name: Chicken with 40 Cloves of Garlic
+filename: "Chicken-with-40-Cloves-of-Garlic"
 created: 2020-04-02 13:07:19
-filename: Chicken-with-40-Cloves-of-Garlic
 ---